Skip to main content

 Once you have your first payment.

-With basic payments working, the highest-leverage follow-ups are spend controls (so the agent cannot run away with the budget), webhook robustness (so payments do not silently drop under load), and identity verification (so counterparties trust the agent's public page).
+With basic payments working, the follow-ups that pay off most are spend controls (so the agent cannot run away with the budget), webhook robustness (so payments do not silently drop under load), and identity verification (so counterparties trust the agent's public page).

 Full API reference lives at docs.blockchain0x.com.
 Product surface for the same APIs: Payment API.